ins1gn1a/Pwdlyser-CLI/README.md

   -up, --user-as-pass   Check for passwords that use part of the username -w, --clean-wordlist  Enable this flag to append cleaned (no trailing
-                        numerics) to a wordlist at wordlist-cleaned.txt
+                        numerics) to a wordlist at wordlist-cleaned.txt --summary             Use --summary to provide a concise report-friendly output.
 ```

 ## Example Outputs